Haz67/usdnsc/bulkchangepwd/readme.txt

-This works for changing bulk passwords on server
+This works for changing bulk passwords on a Window Server